eklavya/blog/content/2025-01-10-Shared-Windows-Linux-Dev.md

 ### Mount the Linux Drive
 Now mount the drive in WSL2.
 How to mount will depend on whether it's an LVM or not.

+#### If it's an LVM
-If it is an LVM, you need to install `lvm2` and create a systemd service to start it at boot, for example:
+You will need to install `lvm2` and create a systemd service to start it at boot, for example:
 ```
 [Unit]
 Description=Mount Ubuntu